Skip to main content

 Alligator Gar: No harvest allowed.
 Must be returned to water immediately.

 Paddlefish: Paddlefish may be harvested from April 24 through May 31.
 Daily creel limit is 2 fish per day with no size limit.
 Culling is prohibited.
-For exceptions on Center Hill, Cherokee, and Watts Bar reservoirs, see Region 3 and Region 4.
+For exceptions on Center Hill, Cherokee, and Watts Bar reservoirs, see Region 3.

 Shovelnose Sturgeon: No harvest allowed.
 Must be returned to water immediately.